 Neither of these methods alone will result in eradication since some lateral roots usually survive from which new shoots emerge after treatment.
 New plants also grow from seed alfallowing, the ground should be there are exceptions.
-For example, it is usually easier to effect a permanent kill of broad-leaved annuals than of perennials.
+For example, it is usually easier to effect a peryear, the morning-glory should be manent kill of broad-leaved annuals than of perennials.
 However, since no plants are completely resistant. the chemical must be used carefully.
 The action of 2,4-D is slow, sometimes requiring a month or longer to kill the tops and roots of the weeds, especially perennials.
 Two spravings are often necessary because some plants are missed during the first spraying, and some new plants may come up from lateral roots which did not die.
 Watch the sprayed area closely and spray as soon as regrowth is large enough.